Terms of Reference

 8.3 Keep up-to-date and fully informed about strategic issues and commercial changes affecting the Company and the market in which it operates;

 8.4 Be responsible for identifying and nominating for the approval of the Board, candidates to fill Board vacancies as and when they arise;

-8.5 Before any appointment is made by the Board, evaluate the balance of skills, knowledge and experience on the Board and, in light of this evaluation prepare a description of the role and capabilities required for a particular appointment and the time commitment expected.
+8.5 Before any appointment is made by the Board, evaluate the balance of skills, knowledge, experience and diversity on the Board and, in light of this evaluation prepare a description of the role and capabilities required for a particular appointment and the time commitment expected.
 In identifying suitable candidates the Committee shall: